rafifmalikdzaki/modsec-ids/README.md

 # ModSecurity IDS: Real-Time Semantic Attack Detection

 A machine learning-based Intrusion Detection System (IDS) that detects and classifies web attacks in real-time using ModSecurity logs.
-This system employs a **Character-Level LSTM (Long Short-Term Memory)** model to analyze the semantic structure of payloads, making it highly robust against obfuscation.
+This system employs a **Character-Aware CNN-LSTM (Convolutional Neural Network - Long Short-Term Memory)** model to analyze the semantic structure of payloads, making it highly robust against obfuscation.

 ## 🚀 Key Features